adimena/Cows-vs-no-cows/README.md

 ## How to use

-Install the requirements in a virtual environment
+Install the requirements (coming soon) in a virtual environment
 ```
 python install -r requirements.txt
 ```